MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **bold_text** - Tells us if the device has bold text turned on to help us detect issues related to bold text

 - **closed_captioning** - Tells us if the user has turned on closed captioning on their device to help us detect issues related to closed captioning

+- **connected_apps_sync_state** - Tells us if the user has turned on connected app sync to help us detect issues related to this setting.

 - **contacts_sort_by** - Tracks whether the contacts are sorted by either first name or last name